 Edu-Twitter has become quite a dark place in recent times.
 There are a vociferous minority of, predominantly UK, teachers who exalt a particular brand of right wing ideology that sits uncomfortably with the more enlightened majority in the profession.
 These neo-traditionalists, or pseudo-trads, take their inspiration from Michael Gove and have a very narrow view of the purpose of education.
 Their over-zealous evangelizing, tendency to “troll” those who disagree with them, and to “hunt in packs,” is akin to the methodologies adopted by Nigel Farage, and his far right UKIP, during the BREXIT referendum.
 Fortunately, the pseudo-trads remain something of a non-entity in the real world but that does not mean we should under-estimate them.
 After all most liberal-minded people underestimated the dangerous fascists Nigel Farage, and more recently Donald Trump.
 Most worrying is the fact that some of the pseudo-trads seemingly have the ear of the Schools Minister Nick Gibb, and although their influence within the teaching profession is negligible in staff rooms across the UK, it is growing at ministerial level.
 We should not forget that whoever controls education shapes the world.

 As a Headteacher I am more than happy to see teachers utilising a variety of pedagogical styles.
 There is room for more the more traditional methodologies and progressive.
 The most versatile teacher can use an array of methodologies to ensure that the needs of all students are met.
 It seems ludicrous to argue that there is a “best way” to teach.
 Often the way a teacher plans a lesson depends upon the subject being taught, or the particular content being delivered.
 Students are empowered by being exposed to a variety of methodologies and exposed to life’s rich tapestry.
 The pseudo-trad agenda has led to a false dichotomy on edu-twitter.
-By being more evangelical than Ben Carson, those on the far right, are shutting down debate and stifling creativity.
+By being more evangelical than Ben Carson, those on the educational right, are shutting down debate and stifling creativity.
 There really is no one-size-fits-all approach to education and the sooner these people wake up to that reality the better.